MayurPanchale/DevSecOps_Nodejs-App/README.md

 >+ ### Account on GitHub
 >+ ### Code (we will use code from this repository) : [click here for code](https://github.com/MayurPanchale/DevSecOps_Nodejs-App)

-To install and configure Windows Subsystem for Linux (WSL) on Windows, follow these steps:
+Setting up Windows Subsystem for Linux (WSL) on Windows:

-1. Enable WSL Feature on Windows
-Option A: Using PowerShell
+Option 1: PowerShell Method
-Open PowerShell as Administrator.

-Run the following command to enable WSL:

 bash
 Copy code
 wsl --install
-This command will enable the necessary features, install the latest version of WSL, and download Ubuntu as the default distribution.

-Restart your computer if prompted.
+This will enable WSL and install Ubuntu by default.
+Restart if prompted.

-Option B: Manually via Windows Features
+Option 2: Manual Method via Control Panel
-Open Control Panel.
-Go to Programs > Turn Windows features on or off.
+Go to Control Panel ➡️ Programs ➡️ Turn Windows features on or off and enable:
-Enable both:
 Windows Subsystem for Linux
 Virtual Machine Platform
-Click OK and restart your PC.
-2. Install a Linux Distribution
-After enabling WSL, you can install a Linux distribution from the Microsoft Store:

-Open the Microsoft Store and search for a Linux distribution (e.g., Ubuntu, Debian, Kali Linux).
-Click Get to install your preferred distribution.
-Alternatively, you can install a specific version using PowerShell:
+Restart your PC after enabling these features.
+Once WSL is installed, you can set WSL 2 as default:

 bash
 Copy code
-wsl --install -d <distribution-name>
-For example:

-bash
-Copy code
-wsl --install -d Ubuntu-20.04
-3. Set WSL 2 as Default (Optional but Recommended)
-By default, WSL 2 offers better performance.
-To set WSL 2 as the default version:

-Open PowerShell and run:
-bash
-Copy code
 wsl --set-default-version 2
-If you already have WSL 1 installed and want to upgrade to WSL 2, run:
+To manage your distributions:

 bash
 Copy code
-wsl --set-version <distribution-name> 2
-4. Configure WSL
-Once installed, you can configure your WSL environment:

-Open WSL: Use wsl or the specific distribution name (e.g., ubuntu) in PowerShell or the command prompt.

-Update Packages: Once inside your Linux terminal, update your packages:

-bash
-Copy code
-sudo apt update && sudo apt upgrade
-Check Available Distributions:

-bash
-Copy code
-wsl -l -v
-Set a Default Distribution:

-bash
-Copy code
-wsl --set-default <distribution-name>
+wsl -l -v         # Lists available distributions wsl --set-default <distribution-name>  # Sets the default distribution
-___

 # **Part 1** : **Initial Setup and Deployment**
 ## STEP 1: Launch Instance